 \section{Iterative regularization for hinge loss via diagonal descent}

-In this section, we present the two procedures we propose and study to derive efficient iterative regularization approaches based on the hinge loss.
-The first is given in Algorithm \ref{algodualprojGD}, while the second one is Algorithm \ref{algodualinertialGD} and corresponds to a potentially faster variant.
+In this section, we present two iterative regularization approaches based on the hinge loss.
+The first is given in Algorithm \ref{algodualprojGD}, and the second in Algorithm \ref{algodualinertialGD} corresponds to a practically faster variant.

 We add a few comments before providing a detailed derivation of the two procedures above.
-In both algorithms \ref{algodualprojGD} and \ref{algodualinertialGD}, $\gamma$ denotes the step-size and $\lambda_{t}$ a vanishing-with-iterations regularization parameter.
+In both Algorithms \ref{algodualprojGD} and \ref{algodualinertialGD}, $\gamma$ denotes a constant step-size and $\lambda_{t}$ a vanishing-with-iterations parameter.
 Both procedures are based on simple and easy to implement iterations that require only vector multiplication and thresholding operations.
 The sequence $\{u_{t}\}_{t\geq0}$ represents a dual variable and is computed coordinate-wise via a simple projection operation (see \eqref{utdualGD} and \eqref{utdualiGD}), while $g_{t}$ corresponds to a classical gradient (forward) step related to the square norm \({\norme{\cdot}^2}/{2}\).
-We note that the difference between the two schemes is that in Algorithm \ref{algodualinertialGD} the sequence $g_{t}$ is computed via the auxiliary sequence $z_{t}$ instead of $u_{t}$.
-The sequence $z_{t}$ equals to $u_{t}$ extrapolated by the term $\alpha_{t}(u_{t}-u_{t-1})$, called inertial term, which plays an important role on the convergence speed of Algorithm \ref{algodualinertialGD}.
+We note that the difference between the two schemes is that in Algorithm \ref{algodualinertialGD} the sequence $g_{t}$ is computed via the auxiliary sequence $q_{t}$ instead of $u_{t}$.
+The sequence $q_{t}$ equals to $u_{t}$ extrapolated by the term $\alpha_{t}(u_{t}-u_{t-1})$, called inertial term, which plays an important role on the convergence speed of Algorithm \ref{algodualinertialGD}.
 Finally, $\{w_{t}\}_{t>0}$ corresponds to the primal sequence designed to approximate the min-norm solution $w_{\ast}$.
 In the next section, we discuss the derivation of the above two procedures.